-Results of structural and sensitivity analyses will be summarized in a letter report and submitted to the City.
+Results of structural and sensitivity analyses will be summarized in a report and submitted to the City.
 Geosyntec anticipates the models for the structural analyses can be set up while awaiting results of the laboratory testing.
-It is expected the structural analyses can be completed by January 2025.
-Geosyntec assumes there will be one two-hour- meeting with the City to present findings from the structural analyses.
+Geosyntec assumes there will be one, two-hour- meeting with the City to present findings from the structural analyses.